 Endometrial resection is a procedure involving the removal of a woman’s endometrium (the lining of the uterus) with an electrosurgical wire loop to prevent excessive bleeding during menstruation.
 In most cases, this procedure significantly reduces or stops blood flow.

-What is LEEP/LLETZ?
+What is a LEEP/LLETZ?

 LEEP is a procedure for removing a type of abnormal tissue growth in the cervix called cervical intraepithelial neoplasia (CIN).
 It uses a thin wire loop attached to an electrical unit.